craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Places/Southwestern Central/Kailkeep.md

 ##### Markings

 ##### The Spikes
+Around the room in three foot intervals are rotating stone pillars with stilleto-esq blades that reach their point 5 inches out from their pillar.
+When some runs into these pillars, they become pierced by them; damaging them for 4d4 damage and restraining them.

 ##### The Oil
+The Floor of this room is covered in a slick clear oil.
+Moving across this oil carefully requires a DC 17 check, probably a simple or proficient dexterity check or a relevant skill if you're feeling extra nice.

 ##### Hidden Trap Door
 In the center of the ceiling of this room is a thin line of space between the two blocks of sandstone that form the trapdoor the mechanisms of this room engage and disengage.